 What does the General Board do?

 The General Board elects members to the Board of Regents, approves the annual budget and tuition amounts, and issues calls for all Lakeside teachers.
 It receives regular reports from the committee chairmen of the Board of Regents and ex officios.
 In many cases, the General Board is also the body that gives final approval to school policies.
 The General Board meets quarterly in August, November, February, and May.
+The General Board also meets as need to issue calls and carry out other business.

 What is the Board of Regents (BOR)?